 The H-1B is an employment visa which is normally issued to individuals who seek temporary entry in a specialty occupation as a professional.
 It is normally restricted to persons who have a bachelor degree (or the equivalent in work experience).
 By its very nature, this visa is limited in duration, with an initial period up to three years, with possible annual extensions up to six years total.

-The H-1B visa holder who has been in the United States for the entire tax year (in other words, you entered the U.S. on your H-1B visa prior to 1 January 2015) is considered a resident alien and will file Form 1040, 1040A or 1040EZ.
+The H-1B visa holder who has been in the United States for the entire tax year (in other words, you entered the U.S. on your H-1B visa prior to 1 January 2019) is considered a resident alien and will file Form 1040.
 You will pay taxes at the state and federal level at the same tax rates as U.S. citizens, PLUS you are liable to pay Social Security and Medicare taxes.
-You can claim all the exemptions and credits which are available to U.S. citizens, to include filing jointly with your spouse (even if he/she is living in another country) and claiming the exemptions for your children (assuming the children lived with you in the U.S. Long enough to meet the Substantial Presence Test).
-To file jointly with your spouse and/or to claim the exemptions for your children, you must request Individual Tax Identification Numbers by filing a Form W-7 for your spouse and each child when you file your first tax return.
+You can claim all the exemptions and credits which are available to U.S. citizens, to include filing jointly with your spouse (even if he/she is living in another country).
+To file jointly with your spouse, you must request Individual Tax Identification Numbers by filing a Form W-7 for your spouse when you file your first tax return.
+You can also apply for ITINs for your children, but your children are NOT eligible for the $2,000 Child Tax Credit.
+They ARE, however, eligible for the $500 Credit for “Other Dependents”.

 The H-1B visa holder who files as a resident alien also needs to remember that ALL of his/her worldwide income is subject to U.S. taxes, not just U.S.-based income.
 While these taxes can be offset by the Foreign Tax Credit (Form 1116, for taxes paid to another country) and/or the Foreign Income Exclusion (Form 2555), the visa holder should not fail to report income from his home country.

 Those who enter the United States before July 3rd during the tax year will meet the Substantial Presence Test (which requires presence in the U.S. for at least 183 days) and are considered dual-status aliens and must file a dual-status tax return, which, for them, consists of a Form 1040 with a Form 1040NR as an attachment.
-In most cases, the taxpayer cannot claim the Standard Deduction, cannot file jointly with her/her spouse (though he can claim his spouse and children as dependents), cannot claim the Head of Household filing status, and cannot claim either the Earned Income Credit, the education credits or the credit for the elderly or disabled.
-He CAN claim the Child Tax Credit if he ends the tax year as a resident.
+In most cases, the taxpayer cannot claim the Standard Deduction, cannot file jointly with her/her spouse, cannot claim the Head of Household filing status, and cannot claim either the Earned Income Credit, the education credits or the credit for the elderly or disabled.
+He CAN claim the $500 Tax Credit for his children if he ends the tax year as a resident.

 As you may have guessed, the dual-status return is somewhat complicated and probably should NOT be filed without professional help.